chipsalliance/firrtl-spec/spec.md

 If the operation has a mixed constant and non-constant arguments, the result is non-constant.

 Notationally, the width of an argument e is represented as w~e~.
+In operation tables, the notation `e*` indicates zero or more repetitions of argument e.

 ## Add Operation